HECM Financial Assesment

-Unlike conventional forward loan underwriting, HECM Financial Assessment has no provisions that will disqualify a borrower.
-If a borrower should fail either the credit or income assessment, the guidelines mandate that a portion of loan funds be set aside in an escrow type account to pay future property tax and homeowners insurance charges.
+Unlike conventional forward loan underwriting, HECM Financial Assessment is primarily concerned with the borrowers' willingness and capacity to pay property charges.
+If a borrower should fail either the credit or property charge assessment, the guidelines mandate that a portion of loan funds be set aside in an escrow type account to pay future property tax and homeowners insurance charges.

 The dollar amount required in this fund is based on current property charges and the life expectancy of the youngest borrower.
 It is called the Life Expectancy Set Aside, or LESA.

-While there are no Financial Assessment conditions that automatically disqualify borrowers, imposing the LESA requirement can have the same effect.
+While the only Financial Assessment condition that can automatically disqualify borrowers is failing the residual income calculation, imposing the LESA requirement can have the same effect.